 (vi) Meaning of services performed in the field of performing arts.
 For purposes of section 199A(d)(2) and paragraph (b)(1)(v) of this section only, the performance of services in the field of the performing arts means the performance of services by individuals who participate in the creation of performing arts, such as actors, singers, musicians, entertainers, directors, and similar professionals performing services in their capacity as such.
 The performance of services in the field of performing arts does not include the provision of services that do not require skills unique to the creation of performing arts, such as the maintenance and operation of equipment or facilities for use in the performing arts.
-Similarly, the performance of services in the field of the performing arts does not include the provision of service the provision of services of services are performed arts of the performing arts does not otherwise disseminate video or audio of performing arts to the public.
+Similarly, the performance of services in the field of the performing arts does not include the provision of services by persons who broadcast or otherwise disseminate video or audio of performing arts to the public.